 In keeping with the traditional distinction between archival and library materials, the Historical Archives collects unprinted documents and non-book print materials relating to the German book trade and its history, whereas the Library collects print publications.
 Defined in the broadest possible sense, the term "book trade" encompasses all commercial and industrial enterprises involved in the production and dissemination of media: producers, retail and wholesale traders as well as special branches of the book business, including railway station book stores, book clubs, antiquarian book shops and publishers’ representatives, for example.

-The Information Service is devoted primarily to providing information on institutions, companies and individuals in the book trade, both past and present.
+The information service is devoted primarily to providing information on institutions, companies and individuals in the book trade, both past and present.
 However, both current and historical materials can also be found in the Archives and the Library of the Börsenverein on such subjects as lending libraries and reader research, printing and typography, structural change and paperback books, periodicals and censorship, to name only a few.
-A fee is charged for information provided.

 These special archives contain materials pertaining to some 3,000 individuals, corporate organisations and topics of relevance to the German book trade.